eddie-energy/eddie/README.md

 #### Eligible party demo app

-A simple demo app to check the EDDIE Framework's functionality.
+A simple demo app to check EDDIE's functionality.

 - access the web-interface through <http://localhost:8081/login>
 - login is possible through every email/password (not checked)

-#### EDDIE framework
+#### EDDIE core

 This doesn't offer a full-fledged web-interface.

 - It's operation can be checked by accessing <http://localhost:8080/lib/eddie-components.js> which just delivers a JS file.

-There are several parameters to configure the framework via the environment:
+There are several parameters to configure the core via the environment:

 - `JDBC_URL`: URL to the database
 - `JDBC_USER`: Username for the database
 - `JDBC_PASSWORD`: Password for the data
 - `PUBLIC_CONTEXT_PATH`: Base path for reaching the application and the web components
-- `FRAMEWORK_PORT`: The port were the framework should run
+- `CORE_PORT`: The port were the core should run

 ## How to build docker images locally